More at rubyonrails.org:

 <% end %>

-When called without arguments like this, it creates a form tag which, when submitted, will POST to the current page.
-For instance, assuming the current page is a home page, the generated HTML will look like this:
+When called without arguments, it creates an HTML <form> tag with the value of the method attribute set to post and the value of the action attribute set to the current page.
+For example, assuming the current page is a home page at /home, the generated HTML will look like this:

 Form contents